realA10001986/Time-Circuits-Display/README.md

 If external gear is connected to TT_OUT/IO14 and you want to use this control feature, check **_Control props connected by wire_** in the Config Portal.

-For CircuitSetup original props connected by wire, the option **_Signal Time Travel without 5s lead_** must not be set.
+For CircuitSetup original props connected by wire, the option **_Signal Time Travel without 5s lead_** should not be set since it skips the "acceleration phase"; however, if that option is - for some reason - set on the TCD, the respective option on the prop must be set, too.
 If those props are connected wirelessly, this option has no effect.

 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.